Richter City Roller Derby: Intraleague competition

 Roller Derby Team New Zealand member Tuff Bikkies (Meryn McAulay), jamming for Smash Malice in the 2011 Richter City intraleague final.

 In 2009 and 2010 two teams contested the intraleague competition; Brutal Pageant (pink & red/beauty pageant theme) and Smash Malice (leopard print/trailer trash theme).
 By mid-2010, a bout attracted a crowd of more than 3,500 people.

 In 2011 the intraleague competition was expanded to include a third team; Comic Slams (blue & silver/super hero and Comic Sans font theme).
 Comic Slams made the season final, but were beaten by Smash Malice in the title bout.

-Richter City's current intraleague teams are beer-themed in honor of Garage Project.
-Garage Project has sponsored Richter City for over a decade and Richter City wanted to honor their support by theming the 2025 home teams after the local brew company.
+Richter City's current intraleague teams are beer-themed in honour of Garage Project.
+Garage Project has sponsored Richter City for over a decade and Richter City wanted to honour their support by theming the 2025 home teams after the local brew company.
 Home Brew 2025 will showcase the Stone Cold Classics and the Craft Heads battling for the victory.